tts-tcq-2024/conclusive-in-cpp-ukulsoomm/README.md

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)

 **I will first understand the requirements clearly, make a good design, and then proceed with the implementation.
 I shall focus on writing pure functions with good cognitive complexity and less cyclomatic complexity, and also make the code refactorable or extendable by using the SOLID principles.
-I will make sure that I do the effective testing of the code I write.**
+I will make sure that I do effective testing of the code I write.**